-As you can perform incremental extractions against pre-extracted source code, you can perform incremental builds against pre-compiled builds.
+As you can inherit from previous extracts, you can inherit from previous builds.
 The very same USE statement can be used to declare a build, which the current build will depend on.
 The only difference is that the declared location must contain a valid build configuration file.
 In fact, if you use the extract system to obtain your build configuration file, any USE declarations in the extract configuration file will also be USE declarations in the output build configuration file.

-By declaring a USE statement, the current build automatically inherits settings from the pre-compiled build.
+By declaring a previous build with a USE statement, the current build automatically inherits settings from it.
 The following points are worth noting: